Could the Crown Estate force Andrew out of the house?—The Times-Russell-Cooke-News-2025

 1 min Read

-Partner Ed Cracknell has been quoted in an article by The Times that explores whether there are any provisions that would allow The Crown to bring Prince Andrew’s residence at Royal Lodge to an early end.
+Partner Ed Cracknell has been quoted in an article by The Times that explores whether there are any provisions allowing The Crown to bring the lease of Prince Andrew’s residence at Royal Lodge to an early end.

 It would require quite serious unresolved breaches of the lease for the court to be persuaded to allow the lease to be brought to an end.